 Our stomachs are incredibly important, and we’re not just talking how toned your abs may be.
 There’s a whole new area of research dedicated to how the health of your gut can affect the rest of your body.
 One of the most interesting areas is prebiotics and probiotics, or ‘friendly’ bacteria.
 We have 100 trillion bacteria living in our stomach and intestines, but poor diet, too much alcohol, antibiotics, hormones and stress can all upset the natural balance of bacteria in our gut.
 Bacterial cultures can provide our digestive system with extra sources of the types of bacteria naturally found in our gut.

-Get five surprising facts about friendly bacteria below.
+Get 5 surprising facts about prebiotics and probiotics below.